nottsknight/lex-arcana-solo/_posts/2023-08-18-lost-property.markdown

 #### Dies idem

-Eboracum was busy as always, the largest Roman settlement this far north.
+Eboracum was busy as always, the largest Roman settlement this far north and capital of _Britannia Inferior_.
 After asking around I was directed to speak to one of the quaestors, a man called Urbicius.
+He was busy overseeing the counting of some tax or other and was very unimpressed by my interruption.
+I showed him the box.

+He paused for a moment when he looked at it, and before he could say otherwise I asked him, "Who are these two?" [_De Societate DT 6, 1d6 result = 6 (+3)_].
+After a moment he answered, "Friends of mine.
+Where did you find this?"
+I explained how I had come across the box.
+Urbicius sighed.

+"Geminius Musca is a friend of my brother.
+Invalided from the legions after he lost a hand.
+He married Flavia three weeks ago.
+They were meant to be travelling to Deva to visit a distant relative..."

+"Any idea what this box is?
+It's sealed."
+The quaestor shook his head.

+"Flavia is was a skilled metalworker, but I've never seen this before.
+The metal looks familiar though..."
+He turned the box around in the light, and I noticed the dull green sheen in the metal as it reflected the sun.
+"I know Geminius was talking about some new material he'd got hold of for his wife."

+I explained how I'd found the box and asked whether Urbicius had any idea how this couple had planned to make the journey to Deva.
+He said he didn't, and at that I left him to his work.
+I might have imagined it but he seemed slightly friendlier towards me than before---perhaps news of his brother's friends had warmed him to me.
+Regardless, I decided to do as I'd said to Egnatius: I'd track down this couple and work out what this object was.